You are here

 Our researchers have access to a number of outstanding facilities including the Mass Spectrometry Laboratory, Nuclear Magnetic Resonance Laboratory and X-Ray Crysallographic Laboratory, which are housed in the department's LeClaire-Dow Instrumentation Facility.
 University facilities include the Characterization Facilitiy, Minnesota Nano Center, Minnesota NMR Center, Minnesota Supercomputing Institute, Polymer Characterization Facility, and University Imaging Centers.

-The Department of Chemistry, Department of Chemical Engineering & Materials Science, and Center for Sustainable Polymers created a display for the Eco Experience Building at the Minnesota State Fair, focusing on green chemistry, polymers and plastics, and engineering.
+The Department of Chemistry, Department of Chemical Engineering & Materials Science, and Center for Sustainable Polymers created a display for the Eco Experience Building at the Minnesota State Fair, focusing on energy, green chemistry, polymers and plastics, and engineering.
 The multi-faceted exhibit includes informative displays highlighting the latest research and teaching, and hands-on activities for young people.